aryancsegithub/aryancsegithub/README.md

 </p>

 ## 👨‍💻 About Me
 Welcome to my GitHub profile!
-I am  Arjun Singh — a B.Tech Computer Science student specializing in Artificial Intelligence and Data Science.
+I am  Aryan Singh — a B.Tech Computer Science student specializing in Artificial Intelligence and Data Science.
-Passionate about building innovative tech solutions that combine software engineering and AI.
+Passionate about building innovative tech solutions that combines the AI Driven Technologies. .
 Skilled in Java, Python, React.js, and MySQL, with hands-on experience in IoT and web development projects.
 Always exploring Machine Learning, Deep Learning, and Generative AI.